 LTP4 Section LTP4 Page Notes Current Wording Proposed New Wording Chapter 6 - Policy 6 (accessibility) 55 Take into account disabled travellers and drivers equally Add new bullet point supporting EQiAs to take into account disabled travellers and drivers; Commissioning Groups support a range of door to door transport services, including; • "Enabling disabled residents to retain their independence and access local services via private car ownership."
 Chapter 6 - Policy 6 55 Define key area for figure 6.1 New sentence to define a key centre (added as note to fig 6.1); "Key centres have been determined based on population size and employment opportunities."
 Chapter 6 - Policy 7 (Active Travel) 60 Additional barriers to walking suggested Barriers to walking and cycling are similar - they come under the broad categories of safety and security factors, lack of physical infrastructure, social and cultural attitudes, and a lack of knowledge, awareness, training or education.
-"Barriers to walking and cycling are similar -they come under the broad categories of safety and security factors, lack of physical infrastructure, social and cultural attitudes, weather conditions, purpose of the journey (e.g. carrying shopping), topography, health and a lack of knowledge, awareness, training or education."
-Chapter 6 - Policy 7 (Active Travel) 61 Additional Paragraph New Paragraph; "As a general principle it would be appropriate to provide enhanced infrastructure to encourage walking and cycling for journeys up to 3 miles within towns and up to 10 miles between towns but the local requirement will be determined by the tools referred to above."
-Chapter 6 - Policy 9 (Buses) 66 New Paragraph to explain coordinating scheduling of buses and trains New paragraph; "The County Council will work with Intalink Partnerships and other bus and rail operators to improve multi-modal interchange and coordinate scheduling bus services with rail services and also integrate with partners such as TfL to support current and new bus services. "
+New wording; "Barriers to walking and cycling are similar -they come under the broad categories of safety and security factors, lack of physical infrastructure, social and cultural attitudes, weather conditions, purpose of the journey (e.g. carrying shopping), topography, health and a lack of knowledge, awareness, training or education."
+Chapter 6 - Policy 9 (Buses) 66 New Paragraph to explain coordinating scheduling of buses and trains New paragraph; "The county council will work with Intalink Partnerships and other bus and rail operators to improve multi-modal interchange and coordinate scheduling bus services with rail services and also integrate with partners such as TfL to support current and new bus services."